kayyali18/Formula-1-API/README.md

 For those new to Node, the following tutorial will help get you up to speed with configuring a [Node environment](https://nodejs.org/en/docs/guides/getting-started-guide/).

 ### Get it
-If you're planning on contributing code to the project (which we welcome [LOVE](CONTRIBUTING.md)), it is best practice to begin by forking this repo using the `Fork` button in the top-right corner of this screen.
+If you're planning on contributing code to the project (which we [WELCOME](CONTRIBUTING.md)), it is best practice to begin by forking this repo using the `Fork` button in the top-right corner of this screen.
 You should then be able to use `git clone` to copy your fork onto your local machine.

       git clone https://github.com/kayyali18/Formula-1-API